 There will be 3-4 programming assignments.
-Assignments will involve programming in C/C++ on the CCC Linux and Fossil Lab Linux systems.
+Assignments will involve programming in C/C++ primarily on the Fossil Lab Linux virtual machines.
 There will likely be a combination of individual and group projects.

 Students are assumed to be competent in a high-level programming language such as C or C++.
 System calls and other aspects of Unix/Linux will be introduced as the course progresses and programming projects are assigned.